johncrook-davies/sailing/buoyage.md

 * Purpose: Marks the point when you are clear of stuff that needs careful consideration eg. When coming out of a river and into open water.
 Coming from the other direction it marks the point at which more careful navigation is required.
 * Shape: Round top mark
 * Colour: Red and white stripes
-* Lights: Isophase white or occulting white, or morse A (Mo A) which is short then long
+* Lights: Isophase white or occulting white, or morse A (Mo A) which is short then long, or long flash
 ### Special marker
 * Purpose: Various miscellaneous purposes such as marking out race boundaries, radar testing/fixing etc.
 * Shape: X on top